JoshFarwig/Movie-Ticket-Chat-Assistant/README.md

 Users can cancel an existing ticket if they choose to.
 By canceling a ticket, the seat selected by the user becomes unoccupied.
 Canceling a ticket can be done through clicking the "Cancel Booking" button as soon as the program starts or by typing it into the chatbox.
 By allowing users to delete their tickets, we're including a fundamental feature that needs to be implemented.
 In our previous version of the assistant, all bookings were final and non-editable.
 ### Email Confirmation
 After confirming their ticket booking, users are sent an email including a full summary of their order and a link for payment.
 Another case is when the user ammends their ticket, they are sent a new ticket summary with the new information.
 Upon deleting a ticket, users are sent an email confirming the cancellation of their booking and a refund request link.
 By sending users an email of their order, we provide them with the option of keeping a permanent record of their reservations outside our database.
 ### Stand-alone Database Storage
+We used MySQL, JDBC library and Docker to create a database to store customer, movie and seat information as well as using foreign keys to reference other tables in the database to create a more concise and complete way of storing information.
+In our previous version, we used ArrayLists for data storage which proved to be difficult as we had no option for reliable offline data storage or support for multi-users.
 ### Pattern Matching